Parameter Estimation in DAGs from Incomplete Data via Optimal Transport: OTP-DAG as a generalization of WAE

 \section{OTP-DAG as a generalization of WAE}

 Figure \ref{fig:wae} sheds light on an interesting connection of our method with auto-encoding models.
 Considering a graphical model of only two nodes: the observed node $X$ and its latent parent $Z$, we define a backward map $\phi$ over $X$ such that $\phi \# P_d(X) = P_{\theta}(Z)$ where $P_{\theta}(Z)$ is the prior over $Z$.
 The backward map can be viewed as a (stochastic) encoder approximating the prior $P_{\theta}(Z)$ with $P_{\phi}(Z) := \mathbb{E}_{X}[\phi(Z \vert X)]$.
 OTP-DAG now reduces to Wasserstein auto-encoder WAE \citep{tolstikhin2017wasserstein}, where the forward mapping $\psi$ plays the role of the decoder.
 OTP-DAG therefore serves as a generalization of WAE for learning a more complex structure where there is the interplay of more parameters and hidden variables.
-Note that WAE assumes $P(Z)$ is a Gaussian while our framework allows for the prior parameters to be optimized.

 In this simplistic case, our training procedure is precisely as follows: